Performance considerations

 MPI scaling

-MPI parallelization is implemented only in the retrieval executables and is used exclusively to distribute independent retrieval tasks across MPI ranks.
+MPI-specific runtime behavior is implemented only in the retrieval executable and is used to distribute independent retrieval tasks across MPI ranks.

-- Each MPI rank processes a subset of retrieval cases.
+- Each MPI rank processes a static round-robin subset of

 - Scaling is close to linear as long as enough retrieval cases are available.